SeanRandall/Randallreader_web/manual.md

 * default navigation mode: Determines which navigation mode is chosen by default and, if remember navigation is off, each time you open a book.
 Choices: Characters, words, sentences, lines, paragraphs.
 Default: sentence.
 * Bable location: Determines where the "bable" file is stored.
 Choices: Reader, SD Card.
 Default: Reader.
 Note: larger book collections will cause your Babel file to increase in size.
 Read the section on the Babel file in this owner's manual to understand how this might impact you.
 * On file completion: determines whether, upon finishing reading a file, the Reader does anything else.
 Choices: Go to sleep, restart the file from the beginning, start the next file.
 Default: go to sleep.
-File sorting: Determines the order of files listed on the SD card.
-Choices: Alphabetical, date modified, date accessed, size.
+* File sorting: Determines the order of files listed on the SD card.
+Choices: Alphabetical, date, size.
 Default: alphabetical
+* Show recent files: determines whether a "recents" folder appears in your library, listing the latest files you've accessed.
+Default: on.
 * Hold Time: Determines how long, in milliseconds, you need to hold down a button before it's secondary function is activated.
 Choices: 25 to 250 ms. Default, 100MS.
 * Idle time: Determines how long the Reader will wait for a button before going into deep sleep.
 Range: 10 to 300 seconds.
 Default: 30 seconds.
 * UI Sound volume: determines whether and at what volume user interface sounds are played. range: 0 (off) to 15 (loudest).

 #### System actions
 * Wireless radio: select to toggle on or off the wifi connection.
 If this mode is already on and the Reader is connected to a network, you will hear the local hostname and IP address of the reader here.
 * Speech synthesizer mode: select to enable the speech synthesizer passthrough.
 You can't use the Reader when this mode is turned off, which will automatically happen when you unplug the cable.
 This option is not functional without a connection to a computer.